Can’t Find the Answer? Contact Us and we’ll be happy to help.

 The Resource Conservation and Recovery Act (RCRA) gives EPA the authority to control hazardous waste from the “cradle-to-grave.”
 This includes the generation, transportation, treatment, storage, and disposal of hazardous waste.
 RCRA also set forth a framework for the management of non-hazardous solid wastes.
 The 1986 amendments to RCRA enabled EPA to address environmental problems that could result from underground tanks storing petroleum and other hazardous substances.

-Always follow recommended guidelines of your facility, local, state, tribal and federal regulatory agencies for proper disposal of pharmaceutical waste.
-If your facility requires and does not have a pharmaceutical waste service provider, C2R Global Manufacturing, Inc. can recommend a service provider.
+With regard to pharmaceutical waste disposal and other regulated activities associated with pharmaceuticals, always follow applicable federal, state, local, and tribal laws/regulations.
+If your facility requires and does not have a pharmaceutical waste service provider, Rx Destroyer™ can recommend a service provider.

 Q: Does Rx Destroyer™ meet California’s Safe Drinking Water and Toxic Enforcement Act of 1986 (“Prop 65”)?